real-digital/pligos/docs/content/example/_index.md

 So, Run the pligos command.

 ```
-#helm pligos CONTEXT_NAME -c PATH_OF_PLIGOS.YAML
+#helm pligos <context-name> -c <path-to-pligos.yaml>
 helm pligos default -c .
 ```
-**Note:** Please keep in mind that we're using here "default" because our `pligos.yaml` contains the context named "default".
+**Note:** Please keep in mind that we're using here `default` because our `pligos.yaml` contains the context named default.

 Now, you'll see that there is auto-generated `values.yaml` file and `templates` folder.
 ![]({{< resource url="example-directory-after-running-pligos.png" >}})

-So, now you can run your usual helm command to deploy this example.
+Then you can run your usual helm command to deploy this hello-world example.
 ```
-helm upgrade --install .
+helm upgrade --install hello-world .
 ```